Tobii/TobiiGamingUnitySDK/docs/manual.md

 ## System Requirements

-Version 3.0 of the Tobii Gaming SDK for Unity requires the following setup on your computer:
+Version 3.0 of the Tobii Unity SDK for Desktop requires the following setup on your computer:

-- Unity 5 / 4.5 or higher (the Demo Scenes require Unity 5)
+- Unity 5 / 4.5 or higher (the Demo Scenes require Unity 5.3.7f1, the scripts work with Unity 5.0.0f4)
 - Windows 10, 8.1, or 7
 - Tobii Eye Tracking Core Software (either downloaded install bundle for peripheral eye tracker, or pre-installed on integrated systems)
 - Tobii consumer eye tracker peripheral or built-in device.
 You can find information about available products here: [https://tobiigaming.com/products/](https://tobiigaming.com/products/).